lakshmi-intechcode/jng_instr_folder/5_sql_reldb/sql_joins/lesson/README.md

 ```
 SELECT residents.first_name, residents.last_name, buildings.city, buildings.name FROM residents INNER JOIN buildings;
 ```

 * INNER JOIN is the most commonly used join.
+* There are others but for the purposes of this course we will not be exploring them